Presentation Skills Peer Feedback and Coaching: A Two-Part Series

 - Persuade the audience to join your student organization or volunteer with a community organization

 - Persuade the audience to invest in your product

 - Upon approval of the facilitator, another topic accessible to a broad audience

 This two-part workshop requires a commitment to attend both sessions and provide constructive feedback to your peers, in addition to completing a reading/viewing assignment before Session 1.
-For this pilot offering, participants will be selected by application; up to six participants will be selected.
-The application deadline is Monday, June 17 at 11:59 p.m.; selected participants will be notified of their status no later than Friday, June 21.
+Up to five participants will be selected for this limited-enrollment opportunity.
+The application deadline is Friday, September 30 at 5:00 pm; selected participants will be notified of their status no later than Monday, October 4.
 The facilitator is Dr. Melissa Bostrom, Assistant Dean for Graduate Student Professional Development.

 The application requires two brief essays, which applicants can upload as a single PDF file via Qualtrics survey:

 - What do you hope to gain from this workshop series? (up to 250 words)

 - How does developing strong presentation skills for a broad audience support your professional development goals? (up to 250 words)